 Sunday Times was a landmark early freedom of expression case from the European Court of Human Rights.
 It addressed an injunction to stop the Sunday Times from publishing an article about proposed settlements, subject to court approval, against the manufacturers of thalidomide, a drug given to pregnant women which caused severe birth defects in their children.
-The injunction was based on contempt of court grounds, due to concerns that the articles would prejudge the ongoing consideration by the courts of the matter (i.e. the fair administration of justice).
-The European Court of Human Rights found that the injunction constituted a violation of freedom of expression.
-The Court was sceptical that the Sunday Times reporting would have a significant impact on settlement proceedings.
-In contrast, the thalidomide disaster was a matter of "undisputed public concern", raising crucial questions about the responsibility of pharmaceutical companies.
-In particular, families of victims had a "vital interest" in learning about the legal proceedings and should only be
+The injunction was based on contempt of court grounds, due to concerns that the

-&lt;sup>13 26 April 1979, Application No. 6538/74, https://hudoc.echr.coe.int/eng?i=001-57584.
+&lt;sup>14 26 April 1979, Application No. 6538/74, https://hudoc.echr.coe.int/eng?i=001-57584.